 - DataBaseClass is the name of the destination DB.
 Up to now valid values are:

 - OleDb: Any OleDB provider.

-- Navision: OleDB attached to a Navision database (via ODBC driver)
+- Navision: OleDB attached to a Navision database (via the ODBC driver).

 - Db2: OleDB attached to a DB2 database.